WELCOME TO SPIRIT PRAYERS MINISTRY, FELLOW- PRAYER WARRIOR!

-Before introducing this phrase, Paul has already clarified that Christians should be “praying always with all prayer and supplication for all saints” (Ephesians 6:18).
-He stresses Christians should pray both for themselves and their fellow believers without ceasing.
+Before introducing this phrase, Paul clarified that Christians should be “praying always with all prayer and supplication for all saints” (Ephesians 6:18).
+He stresses Christians should pray for themselves and their fellow believers without ceasing.
 When he then commands them to “pray always in the Spirit with all manner of prayers,” this extends his commandment to incessantly “pray without ceasing” (1 Thessalonians 5:17).

 Paul explains further that God’s spirit will empower us, thus enabling us to pray more effectively than if we were using only our words.
-Therefore, he says they should consider themselves spiritually strong to obey their divine calling when they approach God through prayer.
+Therefore, he says they should consider themselves spiritually strong to obey their divine calling when approaching God through prayer.
 He calls upon them to recite memorized or stock phrases and engage him deep within their hearts by praying in tongues and prophesying aloud.
 They are also encouraged not to limit or confine their prayers depending on one particular type – but allow it to be diverse based on every person’s need or issue that arises, as Paul instructs here, ‘with all prayer’ meaning varied types due importance given per person’s unique situation like intercessory worship thanksgiving pleading, and so forth, where faith emotion enthusiasm intense feeling yearning is showed through passionate invocation.
-This kind of praying is needed today, still requiring us to stay engaged humbly before God corporately but also individually stir ourselves up while glorifying Him whether outdoors, quietly apart, indoors loudly together co roaming through creation, and so forth,
+This praying is needed today, still requiring us to stay engaged humbly before God corporately but also individually stir ourselves up while glorifying Him whether outdoors, quietly apart, indoors loudly together co, roaming through creation, and so forth,

 Examples of Praying in the Spirit with All Manner of Prayers